Edmonton launches self-driving lawn mower pilot | CBC News

 In the four days since the mowers started running, someone has already tried taking one home, Le Tynevez-Dobel said.

-The units cost roughly $9,000 dollars, including installation.
-The cost of replacing $50 blades every 45 days or so could add an extra $6,000 dollars over its lifespan.
+The units cost roughly $9,000, including installation.
+The cost of replacing $50 blades every 45 days or so could add an extra $6,000 over its lifespan.

 The electric mowers, deployed on a larger scale, might also help Edmonton inch toward its carbon-neutral goal.